 The device is inserted into the patient’s anus to look for cancerous lesions and polyps — growths on the inside surface of the colon that sometimes turn into cancer.
 The device blows air into the intestine to expand the colon lining and helps the doctor to see more clearly.
 If your technician finds any abnormal growth or infection in the colon, then they remove it immediately or take a sample tissue to analyze the problem.

 The procedure may give mild cramps in the stomach.
 But it can be lessened by taking deep breaths during the procedure.
 Your doctor will carefully withdraw the device out of your rectum as soon as the examination overs.

-Yes, you may need to take some medically necessary initiatives prior your Colonoscopy.
+Yes, you may need to take some medically necessary initiatives prior to your Colonoscopy.
 They may include:

 - Follow a strict and healthy diet before your test

-- Eat only low-fiber food, few days prior your exam.
+- Eat only low-fiber food, a few days prior to your test.
 Do not take nuts, whole grains or seeds.